- Adaptive Leadership

 - Keep your cool during challenges

-How to Solve Business Problems Effectively
+How Do You Solve Business Problems Effectively?

 1) Identify the Details of the Problem: Gather enough information to accurately define the problem.
 This can include data on procedures being used, employee actions, relevant workplace rules, and so on.
 Write down the specific outcome that is needed, but don’t assume what the solution should be.